John Warne Gates: Aftermath

 Gates involved himself in bettering Port Arthur after losing Tennessee Coal and Iron.
 He was suffering from a kidney ailment and diabetes and needed to take time away from the town's business when either flared up.
 He still had control of the Texas Company and was able to successfully battle Rockefeller's Standard Oil, who would have liked to take over his company's land.
 In 1909, he was taking his usual summer holiday in Europe when members of the Republican party from the Eastern District of Texas nominated him for Congress.
 He wired the convention to refuse the nomination, saying that he preferred to participate through his financial contributions.
 Gates had purchased an animal show and a stable of performing horses with the idea of creating a circus for himself and Port Arthur, when in early 1911, he found a growth in his throat.
 The growth was malignant and there were times Gates was hardly able to speak.
 (Note: Gates and his group of investors had previously provided the funding for New York's Luna Park and its Hippodrome.)

-The US Congress was beset with requests to deal with the U. S. Steel Trust as they had done with the Tobacco Trust and Standard Oil.
+Congress was beset with requests to deal with the U. S. Steel Trust as they had done with the Tobacco Trust and Standard Oil.
 The House of Representatives formed a committee to examine the dealings of Morgan's company.
 Congressman Augustus Owsley Stanley of Kentucky, was named chairman of the committee; in his long list of persons to subpoena for their testimony the first was John Gates.
 Gates appeared to give his testimony on May 28, 1911; he was seriously ill and this was evident by how thin and pale he had become.
 He planned a trip to Paris to consult with doctors there after his testimony.
 Gates spoke of all of his dealings with J. P. Morgan, from the American Steel and Wire Company to the Louisville and Nashville Railroad and to the time when control of Tennessee Coal and Iron Company was wrested from him forcibly.
 He left for Paris while the committee was still in session.
 The result of the hearings was an investigation of U. S. Steel and its practices which would last for almost ten years.
 J. P. Morgan, who held the belief that he had "saved" the country from the Panic of 1907, was disgusted at the "ingratitude" of both the government and the nation's citizens.